 What they do

-Web designers use a combination of design and IT skills to create, develop and maintain websites.
+Web designers use a combination of design and information technology skills to plan, design, create, develop and maintain websites.
 They must find a balance between the visual appeal of a website and its functionality.
-To achieve this, web designers must consult with clients to determine their specific requirements, design the underlying architecture of the website, design the visual layout of each page and in some cases develop custom programs to improve the functionality of the website.
+To achieve this, web designers consult with clients to determine specific requirements, design the underlying architecture of the website, design the visual layout of each page and in some cases develop custom programs to improve the functionality of the website.
+Web designers may also archive information and website templates for future client use.

 Web designers can work from anywhere that they can set up a computer and have access to a high speed internet connection.
 While a number of web designers work in offices, usually in metropolitan region or large regional centres, a number of web designers work from home as independent contractors.
 The hours a web designer works depend largely on their employer.
 Those working for IT or design firms generally work regular office hours, though they may occasionally be expected to work longer hours to ensure deadlines are met.
 Independent contractors are free to set their own hours, and have a greater degree of flexibility around when they work, as long as contracts are completed on time.
 Some travel may be required to meet with clients and discuss website specifications and requirements.